CharlotteAneriksson/my-milestone2/README.md

 #### User
 1. **Make time for both technologies and familytime**
     * As a parent, no need to have good imagination anymore.
-Just open the app, get your child to select their favourit animal, enviroments and items and just with a click you have a story to read together.
+Just open the app, get your child to select their favourit animal, enviroment and item and just with a click you have a story to read together.
     * When the creativity lack after a hard day at work.
     * When you wanna use todays technologies but still wanna give what you got when you were a kid.
     * No need to think all screens are bad.
 They are not all bad, just use them for the right reasons.